 This is for those parents who have been experiencing ups and downs with their teen/young adult son.
 You may be just like we were.

 Lots of young people experiment with drugs.
-But, when people are predisposed to the disease of addiction, that experimentation may be just the beginning of a long road of substance abuse and destroyed lives.
+But, when people are predisposed to the disease of addiction, at that point the experimentation may be just the beginning of a long road of substance abuse and destroyed lives.

 When my son experimented with alcohol and pot, I thought it was “normal”.
 I got mad at him when I smelled weed, but he’d say he’d stop, and for a bit, things would get better.
 I was worried and upset the time he secretly drank with friends, got alcohol poisoning and had to be rushed to the ER at age 15.
 I was worried when he appeared to not be able to handle his alcohol at age 18 when we traveled to a foreign country, but again, we thought it was “normal” for his age and inexperience.

 He went away to college and failed the first semester.
-Again, we thought, “well lots of kids go away to college and do poorly the first semester,” until he did just as badly the second, got kicked out of his dorm and ended up in an Arizona jail.
+At that point, we thought, “well lots of kids go away to college and do poorly the first semester,” until he did just as badly the second, got kicked out of his dorm and ended up in an Arizona jail.

 We brought him home, he almost immediately got a job, and he managed to keep a couple different jobs over the course of the next year or so.
 He was pleasant to be around, had a good demeanor and, while he clearly preferred to stay in his room by himself, he still spent a fair amount of time hanging out with the family—not the type of behavior that one would expect from an addict.

 One day he totaled my car.
 Then the next year, he totaled his car.
 I once found that he had stolen some medication from me.
-After discovering that for the second time, I confronted him.
+At that point, and after discovering that for the second time, I confronted him.
 A couple of days later, he admitted he had a drug problem and wanted to see a drug counselor.
 He saw the counselor for a few weeks before telling us that he needed to move into a sober living and recovery house in LA.

 Of course, we were shocked.
 We thought: “Are we really at that point”?
 “Can’t this get better?”
 But when we considered all we’d been through with him over the past couple of years, we began to see that something was clearly wrong, and his life was out of control.
 The future wasn’t looking good.
 The next car accident could have been fatal.
 The next “experiment” could have yielded permanent damage.
 He would probably lie more and more, the stealing would likely get worse as he sought to support his habit, and our family relationships were headed for a place from where repair might be near impossible.